-- 1. In a large bowl, mix flour, sugar and cornmeal; cut in butter until crumbly.
-Gradually add buttermilk, tossing with a fork until dough holds together when pressed.
-Shape into a disk; wrap in plastic wrap.
-Refrigerate 30 minutes or overnight.
+- 1. In a large bowl, combine the flour, sugar and cornmeal; cut in butter until crumbly.
+Gradually add buttermilk, tossing with a fork until dough forms a ball.
+Cover and refrigerate for at least 30 minutes.

-- 2. Preheat oven to 375°.
-On a lightly floured surface, roll dough into a 14-in. circle.
+- 2. On a lightly floured surface, roll dough into a 14-in. circle.
 Transfer to a parchment paper-lined baking sheet.

-- 3. In a large bowl, combine berries, sugar, flour and lemon juice; spoon over pastry to within 2 in. of edges.
-Fold pastry edge over filling, leaving center uncovered.
-Brush folded pastry with beaten egg; sprinkle with turbinado sugar.
+- 3. In a large bowl, combine the berries, sugar, flour and lemon juice; spoon over the pastry to within 2 in. of edges.
+Fold up edges of pastry over filling, leaving center uncovered.
+Brush folded pastry with egg; sprinkle with sugar.

-- 4. Bake 55-60 minutes or until crust is golden brown and filling is bubbly.
-Using parchment paper, slide tart onto a wire rack to cool.
-If desired, serve with whipped cream.
+- 4. Bake at 375° for 55-60 minutes or until crust is golden brown and filling is bubbly.
+Using the parchment paper, slide tart onto a wire rack to cool.
+Serve with whipped cream if desired.
 Yield: 8 servings.

 Reviews for Blueberry-Blackberry Rustic Tart

 "Picked fresh blackberries last week and bought blueberries today...made this last night-excellent and not difficult to make.
 Will make again!"